wustlcse237sp20/project-personal-planner-plus/README.md

     - Note: On Mac, you may receive an error message from System Preferences, which can be disregarded
 - The app will then launch.
 Note that:
     - Events are deleted by selecting and pressing backspace
+    - Times must be entered in a "HH:mm" format, with a 24 hour clock
+    - Events need to have a name, start date/time, and end date/time; the tags are comma-separated, and the tags and description are both optional

 ## What user stories were completed this iteration?

 - Search Events by title
 - Create event tags and filter events by tag

 ## Is there anything that you implemented but doesn't currently work?